COVID-19 Update: The college remains under a state of emergency. Virtual counseling will continue through the Winter 2021 session.

 Call: 909-274-5686 for all questions regarding the STEM Center and it's resources.

-Counseling is available during fall semester.
+Counseling is available during winter session.

 Due to the COVID-19 pandemic, your counseling appointment will take place remotely.